 For an informal confidential discussion about this opportunity, please contact either Penny Keatings on 07811 411462 / Penny.Keatings@northyorks.gov.uk or Sarah France-Gorton Sarah.France-Gorton@northyorks.gov.uk from our recruitment partners - The Resourcing Solution.

 To apply please send your CV including a personal statement in one Microsoft Word document to Penny Keatings Penny.Keatings@northyorks.gov.uk by 26 September 2021.

 It is important that your CV includes: your full contact details (telephone, email, address), full employment history (name of employer, job titles, dates of employment and salary), full education history (qualification, grade, dates and place of study), explanation of any gaps in employment and the contact details of at least two referees including your current / most recent employer indicating whether you consent to us contacting each referee prior to interview.

 Your personal statement should outline your motivation for applying and how you meet the criteria for the role.

 We welcome applications from candidates from diverse backgrounds and under-represented groups.

 The role will be subject to an Enhanced DBS check, together with any other pre-employment checks that are applicable.

 We look forward to receiving your application with interest, if there is anything we can do to support you throughout your application please do let us know, we are keen to ensure you are well supported.

 Gloucestershire County Council is committed to protecting your privacy when you use our services.
-Please refer to our Privacy Statement which explains how we use information about you and how we protect your privacy.
+Please refer to our Privacy Statement (web page - opens in new window) which explains how we use information about you and how we protect your privacy.